 Religious affiliation/commitment (as admission factor): Special consideration given in the admission process for affiliation with a certain church or faith/religion, commitment to a religious vocation, or observance of certain religious tenets/lifestyle.
+Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious

-Religious counseling: One-on-one or group counseling with trained professionals for students who want to explore religious problems or issues.
+Religious counseling: One-on-one of group counseling with trained professionals for students who want to explore religious problems or issues.